mochipful/djangoStarter/README.md

 	1. `git init`
 2. create an initial commit
 	1. `git add . && git commit -m "initial commit"`
+3. move it over to your github
+    1. `git remote set-url origin https://github.com/your_user_name/new_repo_name.git`

 ### Heroku
 1. create a new Heroku app